EleutherAI/lm-evaluation-harness/README.md

     --log_samples
 ```

 In the stdout, you will find the link to the W&B run page as well as link to the generated report.
-You can find an example of this workflow in [examples/visualize-wandb.ipynb](examples/visualize-wandb.ipynb).
+You can find an example of this workflow in [examples/visualize-wandb.ipynb](examples/visualize-wandb.ipynb), and an example of how to integrate it beyond the CLI.

 ## How to Contribute or Learn More?